Mount Fuji, Japan

 Lake Kawaguchi (Kawaguchiko)

-Lake Kawaguchi has to be the first and the most popular of Fujigoko.
+Lake Kawaguchi is undoubtedly the first and most popular of the Fujigoko.
 It is worth visiting this lake to get the best perspective of Mount Fuji, especially during the cherry blossom and autumn foliage seasons.
-This spot is perfect for photo snapping, boat riding and the best of being the hot springs.
+This spot is perfect for photo snapping, boating, and, best of all, hot springs.

 Lake Yamanaka (Yamanakako)

 The biggest of the five lakes, Yamanakako Lake E (Fuji Five Lakes), is a paradise for those who love water sports, fishing, and hiking.
-Also, You can relax in different onsen (hot springs) and have a peaceful atmosphere without many people.
+You can also relax in various onsen (hot springs) in a peaceful atmosphere with fewer people.

 Lake Motosu, Lake Shoji, and Lake Saiko: